StanForever/awesome-websites/README.md

 * [http://what-is-what.com](http://what-is-what.com/) : Have questions in mind?
 Fire your questions here.
 * [http://www.wordhippo.com](http://www.wordhippo.com/) : Website that will help you find the word you're looking for when you can only think of a phrase.
 * [http://www.whizzpast.com](http://www.whizzpast.com/) : The best place on the Web to learn about our amazing, action packed past.
+* [https://www.wolframalpha.com](https://www.wolframalpha.com/) : Compute expert-level answers using Wolfram's breakthrough algorithms, knowledgebase and AI technology.
+* [http://wobzip.org](http://wobzip.org/) : Uncompress zip files online.
+* [https://wetransfer.com](https://wetransfer.com/) : An easy way to send big files up to 2 GB.
+* [http://www.wordle.net](http://www.wordle.net/) : Wordle is a toy for generating “word clouds” from text that you provide.
+The clouds give greater prominence to words that appear more frequently in the source text.
+You can tweak your clouds with different fonts, layouts, and color schemes.
+The images you create with Wordle are yours to use however you like.
+You can print them out, or save them to your own desktop to use as you wish.
+* [https://www.whoishostingthis.com](https://www.whoishostingthis.com/) : Discover who is hosting any website.
+Get information about the web host, IP address, name servers & more.

 ## Y :
 * [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert YouTube videos to MP3s. :cinema:
 * [http://you.regettingold.com](http://you.regettingold.com/) : Website which shows interesting stats about your age.
 * [http://www.yamllint.com](http://www.yamllint.com/) : Paste in your YAML and click "Go" - it'll tell you if it's valid or not, and give you a nice clean UTF-8 version of it.
+* [http://youtube.com/leanback](http://youtube.com/leanback) : Watch YouTube channels in TV mode.

 ## Z :
 * [http://zoomquilt.org](http://zoomquilt.org/) : Visit this website anytime you're bored.
 It'll leave you amazed.
 * [http://www.zamzar.com](http://www.zamzar.com/) : Have you ever wanted to convert files without the need to download software ?
 It's free online file converter. :repeat:
+* [http://zoom.it](http://zoom.it/) : ZoomHub lets you share & view your high-resolution images seamlessly and blazingly fast, no matter whether you are on a desktop computer, tablet, or mobile phone.